Frequently Asked Questions (FAQ)

 Q: Do I need a computer at home?

-A: Need - no. Generally adequate exposure/practical access is provided for your child at school - both in-class and outside normal class hours (before school, lunch time and after school).
+A: Need - yes.
+Your BYOD is central to success in this subject. get to know how it works and what you can use it for.
 Is there an advantage in being able to practise this stuff at home - Definitely!
 Is there advantage in being able to contact your teacher AT YOUR CONVENIENCE - Definitely!

 Q: What course resources exist for this subject?

 A: The course is described by this electronic text book.
 Additional material is supplied to students in the form of workbooks and other handouts.
-This textbook contains content, eXercises, the course Work Program and many ways to get help.
+This textbook contains content, eXercises and many ways to get help.
 All of this, and if you ring now a set of steak knives, is accessible via the INTERNET.

 Q: I am not connected to the Internet- is that a disadvantage?

 A: Disadvantage is a relative term - certainly if students ONLY engage in coursework in class time, they will not achieve in this subject.
-Students are encouraged to use the electronic text book at school, print it only as they need to, and are able to take it home with them (on CDROM, USB memory drive or floppy disks- just ask your teacher).
-Students with 'Net access can contact their teacher outside normal school hours for assistance.
-Much of the coursework is interactive, some software is delivered to your home via a 'net connection or sometimes in our MOO and is complimented by assistance on-line - an Internet connection is preferrable.
+Students are encouraged to use the electronic text book at school, print it only as they need to.
+Students with 'Net access can contact their teacher and classmates outside normal school hours for assistance.
+A broadband Internet connection is preferrable.

 Q: What is the work load like?

 A: Heavy and irregular.
 Students are engaged in a variety of problem solving tasks, some minor class tasks, others major projects involving complex system development.
 Often, major projects require significant investment of out-of-class time.
-Although homework is not set every night, successful students of IPT are able to find consolidation work taking each night.
+Although homework is not set every night, successful students of IPT are able to find consolidation work each night.
+Class projects are taken up t a point where students CAN finish them and then the teacher assumes students WILL complete and extend them.
 Students need to be self-motivated and be able to work productively in groups and solo.

 Q: How is the content organised?

-A: The course is divided into 2 Major Year-long Units: Information and Intelligent Systems (including database manipulation, database design and artificial intelligence), Software and Systems Engineering (hardware and software development).
+A: The course is divided into 2 Major Year-long Units: Databases (including database manipulation, database design and artificial intelligence), Programming (algorithms and software development).
 Accompanying the years topics, are minor topics: Human- Computer Interaction and Social/Ethical Issues.
 Each unit compliments the other, major units are discrete and assessed separately, minor topics are integrated with the major topics and seen as global topics.

 Q: What counts and what doesn't?

-A: Most assessment undertaken in IPT counts towards exit.
+A: ALL YEAR 12 assessment undertaken in IPT counts towards exit.
 Students are assessed using written exams, practical projects and research/written tasks.
-Check the assessment plan to determine what is summative and what is formative.

 Q: What sort of assignments are there?

-A: There are 2 sets of research essays, 2 major system development projects (A Database system and a Computer Game), and minor practical exercises - the Minor projects typically span 4 weeks, the Major projects span a semester or longer.
+A: There are 2 research essays, 2 major system development projects (A Database system and a Computer Game), and minor practical exercises - the Minor projects typically span 4 weeks, the Major projects span a semester or longer.
 The expectation is that all hand-ins are computer generated - that is word processed, free of typographical errors and professionally presented.
-Much of the written assignment in IPT is completed inside the College's MOO - this is a virtual learning environment that allows students to access their assignments from home and school.
+Much of the written assignment in IPT is completed inside the College's Moodle - this is a learning managemetn system that allows students to access their assignments from home and school.

 Q: What software should I have on my home computer to best support my child?

-A: This is a difficult question, as versions come and go - students have adequate access to the software they need to use at school (including Microsoft Access, Microsoft Visiomodeller, Borland Delphi, Windows and Linux).
-Students are also, for presentation purposes, exposed to Microsoft Office (Word, Excel, Powerpoint, Publisher etc.).
-Much of the written assignment in IPT is completed inside the College's MOO - to access this an Internet connection and version 4+ browser is required.
-You will be provided with a login and password.
+A: This is a difficult question, as versions come and go and we attempt wherever possible to use OPENSOURCE solutions.
+Students are also, for presentation purposes, exposed to Google Docs, Microsoft Office (Word, Excel, Powerpoint, Publisher etc.).
+Much of the written assignment in IPT is completed inside the College's Moodle - to access this an Internet connection and real browser is required (unlike IE or Safari)

 Q: I think my child needs to learn computers - is IPT the subject for them?